Skip to main content

 CSR Award Video featuring LIMBUA

-From Fingerprint to Fair Macadamia Nuts – 100% Digital Traceability
+From Fingerprint to Traceable Macadamia – Digital Traceability

-LIMBUA’s supply chain begins with organic mixed farms run by smallholder contract farmers in Kenya.
-Right from the moment of purchase of macadamia nuts, mangoes, and avocados, LIMBUA uses biometric fingerprint identification.
-This ensures each harvest is clearly linked to the individual farmer.
-Payment is made digitally and directly via mobile phone – without intermediaries, fair and transparent.
+LIMBUA’s supply chain begins with organic mixed farms operated by contract smallholder farmers in Kenya.
+From the moment of purchase of macadamia nuts, mangoes, and avocados, LIMBUA uses biometric fingerprint identification.
+Each harvest is clearly assigned to the individual farmer.
+Payments are made digitally via mobile phone – with documented processes.

 CSR award for transparent macadamia supply chain

-At LIMBUA, macadamia purchasing in rural Kenya is completely digitalised
+At LIMBUA, macadamia sourcing in rural Kenya is digitalized

 Custom Software for Digital Processes and Certifications

-The entire value chain – from sorting and cracking macadamia nuts to processing mangos and avocados, packaging, and export – is digitally recorded.
+The value chain – from sorting and cracking macadamia nuts to processing mangoes and avocados, packaging, and export – is digitally documented.
 LIMBUA uses proprietary software to manage procurement, processing, quality assurance, and certification.
-We have also digitized the certification processes for numerous organic and social standards, ensuring compliance with legislation like the German Supply Chain Due Diligence Act.
+Certification processes for our organic and social standards are also digitized.
+This supports compliance with legal frameworks such as the German Supply Chain Due Diligence Act.

-Thanks to this digital system, over 9,000 smallholder farmers have direct access to international markets.
-They receive fair prices, are actively involved in value creation, and improve their livelihoods.
-More than 5,000 hectares of farmland have already been converted to organic agriculture.
-LIMBUA’s approach is sustainable, scalable, and centered on people – a model of modern corporate social responsibility.
+Thanks to this digital system, more than 9,000 smallholder farmers gain access to international buyers.
+They are integrated into value creation, receive reliable payment, and can improve their livelihoods.
+Over 5,000 hectares of farmland have been converted to organic farming.
+Our approach is not only sustainability-oriented, but also applicable in other contexts – digital, decentralized, and people-centered.

 Biometric Identification

-Each harvest is clearly assigned to a farmer using biometric identification
+Each harvest is assigned to a farmer using biometric identification

 About the CSR Award of the German Federal Government

-The CSR Award of the Federal Government is a key part of Germany’s national corporate social responsibility strategy.
-It aims to make responsible business conduct visible and to encourage companies to align their economic goals with social and environmental accountability.
-Corporate social responsibility is understood as a voluntary contribution by companies to sustainable development – one that goes beyond legal compliance.
+The CSR Award of the German Federal Government is a key element of the national CSR strategy.
+It aims to make responsible business conduct visible and to encourage companies to align economic goals with social and environmental responsibility.
+Corporate social responsibility is understood as a voluntary contribution to sustainable development that goes beyond legal requirements.

-In its fifth edition in 2025, the CSR Award was presented in the following five categories:
+In 2025, the CSR Award was presented in five categories:

 • Good Business Practices